griffinbank/rules_clojure/design.md

 There are many ways to configure classloaders, but the most common way we see Clojure in the wild is:

-- System classloader
+- System classloader (containing e.g. java.* classes)
- - URLClassLoader
+ - Application Classloader (containing jars from the command line)
   - clojure.lang.DynamicClassLoader

-`java -cp jarA.jar:jarB.jar:src clojure.main`, the `-cp` flag will create a URLClassLoader containing all jars from the command line.
+`java -cp jarA.jar:jarB.jar:src clojure.main`, the `-cp` flag will create an application classloader containing all jars from the command line.
 On startup, Clojure will create an instance of c.l.DCL which is a child of the URL loader.

 Consider `(require 'foo.core)`

-If foo.core was AOT'd, it will be loaded by the URLClassloader (because after AOTing, there will be a foo/core.class file in the jar).
+If foo.core was AOT'd, it will be loaded by the application classloader (because after AOTing, there will be a foo/core.class file in the jar).
 If the namespace had to be compiled at runtime, it will be loaded by the compiler's DCL.

 In the JVM, classes are not unique, they are unique _per classloader_.
 Two classes with the same name in different classloaders